24 Good Reasons for Leaving a Job + How to Explain Them

 Reasons for Leaving a Job FAQs

 You will usually have to tell the interviewer why you left your job—it’s a very common question.
 However, you don’t have to go into any great detail.
-Explain your reason in a positive, respectful manner, and then lead the conversation back to why you’re the best candidate for the job.
+Explain your reason briefly, without blaming your employer, and then steer the conversation toward the skills and results that make you a strong candidate for the role.

-If you’re dealing with a toxic workplace, quit as soon as you have a job lined up—or even sooner if you can’t deal with it anymore.
+If you’re facing harassment, unethical behavior, or severe stress at work, plan to leave as soon as you have another job lined up, or sooner, if your finances allow and staying would harm your well-being.
 In most other cases, it’s a good idea to try to work things out at your current job while looking for a new role and only quit once you’ve signed a contract with your new employer.

-Depending on the actual reason, explain it in one or two sentences and then move on to talking about what you’ve learned and why you’re excited about new opportunities.
+Depending on your reason, explain it in one or two sentences and then briefly describe a key lesson you took from the experience and what specifically attracts you to this new role.
 For instance, a candidate who leaves due to no chance of growth at their current company might say:

 “I learned a lot during my time with [Company Name] and the experience has been transformational for my career.
 However, my current role has limited opportunities for upward mobility, and I feel it’s time to challenge myself and expand my skill set.
 I’m excited about the possibility of bringing my experience and dedication to a new environment, where I can contribute to and grow with the team.”

-Maintain a professional demeanor and focus on the positive aspects of that decision—even though it might seem like there are hardly any.
+Stay calm and neutral in your tone, and focus on any constructive outcomes of leaving, such as clarity about what you need from a manager or workplace.
 You could say something along the lines of: “While I valued the opportunities and experiences gained at my previous position, I found that I thrive best in environments driven by clear communication.
 I’m seeking a role where I can leverage my skills in a supportive and collaborative setting, which aligns more with my professional growth objectives.”

 No, there’s no need to discuss that at this stage.
 Focus on all your career highlights and achievements that would make the employer eager to call you; your previous job will be discussed during the interview.